The hydraulic vacuum brake booster should be removed in this order.

 Install the amplifier in the reverse order of its removal.

-Couplings are attached with new copper gaskets.
+The couplings are attached with new copper gaskets.

 After assembling and installing the amplifier on the car, check (test) its operation.
 Tests should determine:

-Check if there is a decrease in the fluid level in the reservoir of the main brake cylinder;
+Check: whether there is a decrease in the fluid level in the reservoir of the main brake cylinder;

 After 2-3 minutes, press the brake pedal.